Semantic-Aware Logical Reasoning via a Semiotic Framework: Error Analysis

 \textbf{FOL Translation Accuracy.} We observe relatively few FOL parsing errors with Qwen2.5-32B, especially on semantically rich datasets.
 However, even small translation mistakes can propagate, producing systematic failures despite correct semantic structuring.

-\textbf{Planning Limitations.} Our framework does not strengthen the base model’s inherent planning ability.
-When reasoning paths are poorly identified, semantic analysis alone cannot recover performance, particularly on long-horizon datasets such as ProverQA.
-Moreover, the planner may inadvertently lengthen reasoning trajectories: ProverQA targets 6--9 step solutions, yet our full framework often extends beyond 10 steps, yielding an accuracy of 68.6\%.
-In contrast, removing planning (woPlan) keeps reasoning within the expected range (6--9 steps) and achieves higher accuracy of 75\% (Table~\ref{tab:ablation2}).
-This suggests that reasoning length has a critical threshold, beyond which accuracy deteriorates.
+\textbf{Planning Limitations.} Our framework does not enhance the base model’s intrinsic planning ability.
+When reasoning paths are poorly estimated, semantic analysis alone cannot compensate, especially on long-horizon datasets such as ProverQA.
+The planner may also over-extend reasoning: while ProverQA typically requires 6--9 steps, our full model often exceeds 10 steps and drops to 68.6\% accuracy.
+In contrast, removing planning (woPlan) keeps trajectories within the expected range and achieves 75\% accuracy (Table~\ref{tab:ablation2}). \textbf{These results indicate that reasoning length exhibits a critical threshold beyond which accuracy degrades sharply.}

 \textbf{Verification Inconsistencies.} Although occurring at extremely low frequencies, our method occasionally exhibits hallucination during the verification phase.
 In these instances, despite making correct intermediate judgments, the system produces final verdicts that contradict its own reasoning steps, indicating a contradiction between reasoning processes and output generation.